purgare-ai/Sonora/README.md

 ## How to Contribute

 We welcome developers, musicians, data scientists, designers, and curious listeners.
-Please see `CONTRIBUTING.md` for more details.
+Please see `CONTRIBUTING` for more details.

 ## License